BCG & BCP Configuration FAQs

 My client wants to use MQCI conversion groups, where kg, lb, to, sto UoM are calculated as weights - is this possible?

 Yes.
 The BCS configuration template provides example MQCI conversion groups that are configured such that UoM of SAP dimension ID MASS are calculated as weights (which is also the case for SAP QCI conversion groups if the air buoyancy indicator is set):

-The LB value is the weight of the 10 000 gallon of product.
+The LB value is the weight of the 10 000 gallons of product.
 The configuration to achieve this requires 2 (plus 1) steps:

 You assign the SAP Dimension IDs for weight (and mass) DIMID: